Kathybui732/lesson_plans/ruby_03-professional_rails_applications/intermediate_sql.md

 `CREATE TABLE items(id SERIAL, name TEXT, revenue INT, course TEXT);`

 From above: What does `SERIAL` do?
+       - SERIAL creates a unique number identifier for the record

 Run `SELECT * FROM items;` to make sure it was successful.